Six Sigma is a data-driven approach and methodology for eliminating defects, improving processes, and achieving business excellence.

 It provides organizations with the tools to improve the capability of their processes and achieve operational excellence.

-Implementing Six Sigma can lead to significant improvements in quality, efficiency, and customer satisfaction.
+Implementing Six Sigma can significantly improve quality, efficiency, and customer satisfaction.

 What Is Six Sigma?